-The C700A (shown) includes two capsules in one housing, a 16mm omni element similar to the KA11 capsule in the Series Six, and a 26mm figure-8 capsule.
-Completely neutral electronics, using the same cascode FET input, class-A active balanced output circuit found in the Series Six, are provided for each signal.
+The Josephson Engineering C700A includes two capsules in one housing, a 16mm omni element similar to the KA11 capsule in the Series Six, and a 26mm figure-8 capsule.
+Completely neutral electronics, using the same cascade FET input, class-A active balanced output circuit found in Series Six, are provided for each signal.
 Any directional pattern from omni to figure-8 may be selected by controlling the ratio of pressure to gradient signals.

 The C700S microphone has three capsules; an additional side-facing figure-8 capsule is added to the two in the C700A.
 Any coincident stereo pickup can be derived from mixing these three signals together, and like the C700A, the signals can be recorded individually and all aspects of image width and pattern control may be adjusted in the mixdown.
 With the three capsule signals, any number of microphone outputs may be created, each one pointed anywhere in the plane around the microphone.

 The capsule assembly in the Series Seven is internally shock mounted, so that the mic may be attached directly to a stand through its yoke mount without any external accessories.